-Tonight marks the beginning of the Jewish New Year, Rosh Hashanah, a day in which Jewish families around the world ring in the year 5775.
+September 10th is the Jewish New Year, Rosh Hashanah, a day in which Jewish families around the world ring in the year 5779.
 Whether your child or classroom is learning Hebrew or not, it's a great time to expose them them to Jewish culture and global traditions surrounding this important Jewish holiday.

 Rosh Hashanah translates from Hebrew to mean "start of the year."
 Traditionally, Jewish families attend services in a synagogue and enjoy traditional holiday meals with family on this day and the next.